-Fuel tank vent blocked symptoms are pretty recognizable.
-They are the same as a clogged fuel filter because both issues prevent fuel from getting to the engine.
+Fuel tank vent blocked symptoms are the same as a clogged fuel filter because both issues prevent fuel from getting to the engine.
 You will have poor performance, stalling, a hard time staring but will likely experience difficulty filling up your tank, or your car will either stall completely or won’t start at all.

 Read on to understand how to deal with a clogged fuel tank vent and distinguish it from a clogged fuel filter.

 The way to know which is giving you the problem is to check both.
-A fuel filter isn’t that hard to find or look at, depending on the make and model of your car.
+A fuel filter usually isn’t that hard to locate or examine, depending on the make and model of your car.

-It is found between your engine and your fuel tank and is either inside the fuel tank near the opening fuel line or it can be found in the fuel line, which is usually found at the bottom of your car.
+You’ll find it at some point between your engine and your fuel tank.
+It’s either located inside the fuel tank near the opening fuel line, or else in the fuel line itself, which usually runs along the frame under your car.

-There could be a clog in the fuel line too.
-That is also pretty easy to figure out as you remove the fuel line and run a line through it to check for clogs.
+If the filter is fine, there could be a clog in the fuel line, instead.
+That is also fairly easy to figure out by disconnecting the fuel line and running a flexible rod or wire through it to check for clogs.

-Then, there is the fuel tank vent.
+And then there is the fuel tank vent, which also can possibly have a blockage.
 Understanding how to check it requires a little knowledge about this part of your car.